|Subject Lead||Mr A Saynor|

 English across all key stages involves the development of students’ reading, writing and speaking and listening skills.
 Lessons are interactive and use varied methods of ensuring students are actively engaged in learning.
 IT facilities are well utilised.
 Resources used are up to date and selected to appeal to boys and their interests.
 Opportunities to involve students in off-site visits are offered wherever relevant to the boys’ learning.

-In Year 8, pupils study a War unit looking at a variety of poems and texts set during the First and Second World Wars.
+Students also study a War unit looking at a variety of poems and texts set during the First and Second World Wars.
 They also study a Shakespeare play (A Midsummer Night’s Dream or Merchant of Venice) in the Summer term.
-Pupils complete a Literary Non-Fiction unit and a Current Issues and Debates unit, which allows them to consolidate their non-fiction and persuasive writing skills.
+Students complete a Literary Non-Fiction unit and a Current Issues and Debates unit, which allows them to consolidate their non-fiction and persuasive writing skills.
 All units are aimed at teaching them the skills needed for their GCSE Language Paper 1 and Paper 2 exam.